Cambodia has halted and reduced the transmission of HIV, with new infections dropping from 3,900 in 2005 to less than 1,000 in 2019.

-The epidemic continues to be concentrated among certain groups of people at higher risk of infection: men who have sex with men (MSM), transgender people, people who inject drugs, and prisoners.
-Current HIV prevalence within these populations range from 2.3% among MSM to 15.2% among people who inject drugs.
+The HIV epidemic in Cambodia continues to be concentrated among certain groups of people at higher risk of infection: sex workers, men who have sex with men (MSM), transgender people, people who inject drugs, and prisoners.

 Did you know?

 - Less than 1,000 new HIV infections occur in Cambodia each year, a 62% reduction since 2010.

 - Cambodia has reached the 90-90-90 targets for testing and treatment, meaning that 90% of people living with HIV know their status, 90% of people living with HIV are on treatment, and 90% of people on treatment are virally suppressed.